 - This recipe makes a single layer cake with frosting.
 For a two layer or three layer cake, double/triple the ingredients.

-- Your cake must be cooled completely before frosting it, otherwise, it will seep off the cake.
+- We must cool completely your cake before frosting it, otherwise, it will seep off the cake.

-- The secret to a super moist vegan cake is using some form of neutral oil.
+- The secret to a super moist vegan cake is using a neutral oil.
 For an oil-free or lower fat cake, make a healthy chocolate cake instead.